LeusExMachina/Statistics-blog/homework7/researches7.md

 $${\operatorname {P} (|\bar{X}-\mu|\geq a)\leq {\frac {\sigma^2}{na^{2}}}}$$

-But then, if the number of samples we take for the sample mean is arbitrarily large, meaning that $n \rightarrow +\infty$, we will have that:
+Then, if the number of samples we take for the sample mean is arbitrarily large, meaning that $n \rightarrow +\infty$, we will have that:

 $${\operatorname {P} (|\bar{X}-\mu|\geq a) \rightarrow 0}$$